devotuoma/loan_approval_prediction/README.md

 Project Description

 This project develops a machine learning system to predict loan approval decisions based on applicant information.
-The system automates the loan screening process by analyzing patterns in historical loan data and building predictive models that can assist financial institutions in making consistent, data-driven lending deci.
+The system automates the loan screening process by analyzing patterns in historical loan data and building predictive models that can assist financial institutions in making consistent, data-driven lending dec.

 Table of Contents
 1. Project Setup and Data Loading